runa-runtime/libsplinter/README.md

 ![Splinter Header](https://splinterhq.github.io/design/splinter-readme-hero-dark.png "Think of it like semantic breadboard.")

-# Splinter — A Cooperative Userspace Hypervisor that merges Inference, KV, Vectors, Graph & Governance in the same memory lane as the socket.
+# Splinter — A Cooperative Userspace Hypervisor that provides Inference, KV, Vectors, Graph & Governance in the same memory lane as the socket.

 Welcome!
 Splinter doesn't quite have a reference point that describes the class of tool it belongs to; it does quite a few remarkable things.
 To understand it, we have to _quickly_ and _briefly_ touch on why it was created.
 It's affectionately called "semantic breadboard" by people that build agentic AI systems with it, but its uses are far more vast.